SystemsApproach/ops/lifecycle.rst

-  * **Performance Tests:** Like functional tests in scope (i.e., at the subsystem level), but they measure quantifiable performance parameters, including the ability to scale workload, rather than correctness.
+  * **Performance Tests:** Like functional tests in scope (i.e., at the subsystem level), but they measure quantifiable performance parameters, including the ability to scale the workload, rather than correctness.

 * **Staging Cluster:** Candidate releases are run on the Staging cluster for